seangarveyubc/codeblue/README.md

     │   └── screens/
     └── ...

-## Best Practices
-1. Update tickets on Clickup to track progress
-2. Submitting PR's
-    1. Upload screenshots/ recordings of changes when available
-    2. Request everyone to review
-    3. Merge changes after 1-2 approvals (depending on size of PR)
-      - When merging, choose the "Squash and merge" option
-      - Prettier bot will automatically append a `Prettified code!` commit to each PR

 ## Testing
 ### UI Component Storybook
 To run the components Storybook set the `STORYBOOK_START` variable in `./App.tsx` to be `true`.
 Then run: